xiaolong-snnu/PAPS/README.md

 ![Alt text](test_2d_van_der_pol.png)

-(2) The means and weights of our PAPS solutions, which use 50 adaptive Gaussian components to approximate the true solutions.
+(2) The means and weights of our PAPS solutions, which use 50 adaptive Gaussian components to approximate the stationary solutions of parameterized FPEs.

 ![Alt text](VDP_show_weights.png)